A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Introduction

 \section{Introduction}

-This paper studies the problem known in the literature as {\em the maximization of sums of heterogeneous quadratic functions over the Stiefel manifold\/}\footnote{We note here that ``heterogeneous" refers to the fact the $\M_i$ are distinct and the problem is not separable in each $\bmu_i$.
+This paper studies the problem known in the literature as {\em the maximization of sums of heterogeneous quadratic forms over the Stiefel manifold\/}\footnote{We note here that ``heterogeneous" refers to the fact that the $\bmM_i$ are distinct and the problem is not separable in each $\bmu_i$.
 Indeed, the objective in \cref{eq:sum_heterogeneous_quadratics} is a homogeneous polynomial in the entries of $\bmU$ since all terms are degree 2.} \cite{brockett1989least, bolla:98, rapcsak2002minimization, Berezovskyi2008}.
-Specifically, given $d \times d$-size symmetric positive semidefinite (PSD) matrices $\M_1,\hdots,\M_k \succeq 0$ for $k \leq d$, we wish to maximize the convex objective function $\sum_{i=1}^k \bmu_i' \M_i \bmu_i$ over the nonconvex constraint that $\bmU = [\bmu_1 \cdots \bmu_k] \in \bbR^{d\times k}$ has orthonormal columns:
+Specifically, given $d \times d$ symmetric positive semidefinite (PSD) matrices $\bmM_1,\hdots,\bmM_k \succeq 0$ for $k < d$, we wish to maximize the convex objective function $\sum_{i=1}^k \bmu_i' \bmM_i \bmu_i$ over the nonconvex constraint that $\bmU = [\bmu_1 \cdots \bmu_k] \in \bbR^{d\times k}$ has orthonormal columns:

 where $\text{St}(k,d) = \{\bmU \in \bbR^{d \times k} : \bmU' \bmU = \I_k \}$ denotes the Stiefel manifold.
-This problem arises in modern signal processing and machine learning applications like heteroscedastic probabilistic principal component analysis (HPPCA) \cite{hong2021heppcat}, heterogeneous clutter in radar sensing \cite{SunBreloy2016}, and robust sparse PCA \cite{breloyMMStiefel2021}.
+This problem arises in modern signal processing and machine learning applications like heteroscedastic probabilistic principal component analysis (HPPCA) \cite{hong2021heppcat}, generalized PPCA \cite{gu2020generalized}, heterogeneous clutter in radar sensing \cite{SunBreloy2016}, and robust sparse PCA \cite{breloyMMStiefel2021}.
 Each of these applications involves learning a signal subspace for data possessing heterogeneous statistics.

 In particular, HPPCA \cite{hong2021heppcat} models data collected from sources of varying quality with different additive noise variances, and estimates the best approximating low-dimensional subspace by maximizing the likelihood, providing superior estimation compared to standard PCA.
-Specifically, given $L$ data groups $[\bmY_1,\hdots,\bmY_L]$ with $\bmY_\ell \in \bbR^{d \times n_\ell}$, second-order statistics $\A_\ell: = \frac{1}{v_\ell}\bmY_\ell \bmY_\ell' \succeq 0$ for $\ell \in [L]$, and known positive weights $w_{\ell,i}$ for $(\ell, i) \in [L] \times [k]$, a subproblem of HPPCA involves optimizing the sum of Brockett cost functions \cite[Section 4.8]{AbsMahSep2008} with respect to a $k$-dimensional orthonormal basis $\bmU$, and can be equivalently recast in the form \cref{eq:sum_heterogeneous_quadratics} as follows:
+Specifically, we are given $L$ data groups $(\bmY_1,\hdots,\bmY_L)$ where each $\bmY_\ell \in \bbR^{d \times n_\ell}$ represents a matrix of $n_\ell$ samples of a $d$-dimensional signal plus additive Gaussian noise with variance $v_\ell$.
+Using second-order statistics $\bmA_\ell: = \frac{1}{v_\ell}\bmY_\ell \bmY_\ell' \succeq 0$ for $\ell \in [L]$ and known positive weights $w_{\ell,i}$ for $(\ell, i) \in [L] \times [k]$, a subproblem of HPPCA involves optimizing the sum of Brockett cost functions \cite[Section 4.8]{AbsMahSep2008} with respect to a $k$-dimensional orthonormal basis $\bmU$, and can be equivalently recast in the form \cref{eq:sum_heterogeneous_quadratics} as follows: